Learning from Comparisons and Choices: Learning MNL Model from Pairwise Comparisons under Graph Sampling

 To overcome the identifiability issue, we represent each equivalence class with the centered matrix satisfying

-As matrices with larger spikiness is known to be harder to estimate, we capture the dependence of the sample complexity on the spikiness as measured by $\bb := \lnorm{\Theta^*}{\infty}$.
+As matrices with large ``spikiness'' are known to be hard to estimate \cite{NW11}, we capture the dependence of the sample complexity on the spikiness as measured by $\bb := \lnorm{\Theta^*}{\infty}$.
 This captures the dynamic range of the underlying preference matrix.
 For a related problem of matrix completion, where the loss $\calL(\theta)$ is quadratic, either a similar condition on $\ell_\infty$ norm is required or another condition on incoherence is required.

 \textbf{Graph Laplacian.} The performance of our approach depends on the sampling graph $P$ via its graph Laplacian defined as